alainpin/alainpineda/content/authors/admin/_index.md

 I am originally from Mexico City and previously worked in the Research Department of Mexico’s central bank (Banxico).
 I received my MA and BA in Economics from Instituto Tecnológico Autónomo de México (ITAM).

 For my undergraduate thesis I studied the determinants of informal job duration in Mexico.
-This work was recipient of the Citibanamex Economics Award in 2017.
+This work was recipient of the 2017 Citibanamex Economics Award.